burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Object Orientated Design Patterns

-In the book [Design Patterns (Gamma, Helm, Johnson, Vlissides) 2011"](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8) in the preface it says
+In the book [Design Patterns (Gamma, Helm, Johnson, Vlissides) 2011"](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8) in the preface authors say:
 *"You shouldn't have to go to the dictionary to explain the terms type and polymorphism"*.

-In our technical note, we have covered this in the previous section [Object Orientated Design](#object-orientated-design).
+In our technical note, we have covered this in the previous section [Object Orientated Design](#object-orientated-design) without limiting the amount of readers.

-Whether they are needed or not, it's not bad to be aware of them.
+Whether *Design Patterns* are needed or not, it's not bad to be aware of them.
 Unfortunately, when Software Projects contain a lot of them it is impossible to work with a project to make an actual work and create actual algorithms.

 **Main Theses:**

 1) Program according to interfaces, not according to implementation

 2) Prefer *composition*(another term is *inclusion*) over class inheritance.
 With delegation (another term is *use*), the composition becomes as powerful a concept as an inheritance.

 3) Type *parametrization* after inheritance and composition, is one more way to solve a problem in the OOP style.

 4) The patterns can be useful when reorganizing reusable software.

 **List of patterns that are described in the book:**